 The customary formula for academic success is high attendance rates and hard work.
-This was and is seen as the winning principle which is advocated in our education system.
+This has traditionally been viewed as the winning formula which is advocated in the education system.
 However, in a world where everybody adheres to this path to success; how do we explain how some people are just more successful, less stressed and happier than others?
 Aside from luck, there is a very real and plausible explanation.
 Many of us have read or heard of Emotional Intelligence; well this ‘EQ’ or the lack of it can explain different variations of success and emotional well-being.

 Emotional Intelligence, often called EQ (Emotional Quotient) as opposed to IQ is our ability to handle emotions and to cope with the highs and lows that life throws at us.
 Daniel Goleman, the author of Emotional Intelligence, suggests that there are five aspects of emotional intelligence and that one can check how emotionally intelligent they are, by referring to these:

 - Emotional Attunement: How aware you are of your emotions and how these affect your life.

 - Emotional Management: How much you are in control of your emotions and having the ability to make sure they don’t overwhelm you.

 - Self-motivation: This measures how good you are at delaying gratification; in other words can you prioritise and do important things first for bigger and more important rewards.

 - Empathy: Are you in tune with the emotions of others?